MediaBizTech

 HTC Wildsire

-Normally hacking an Android phone has two basic steps:
+Normally hacking an Android phone has three basic steps:

 1) Find the vulnerability that allows you to become a superuser.